xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 > First, Burge leaves implicit the coercion functions between a
 > disjoint sum type and its summand types; we needed to make these
 > explicit (this point was mentioned in our Introduction).

-Second, we
+implicit coercion 是否可以理解为是 union，
+而不是 disjoint union？

-> used the ML abstract type construct (see Section 5 for an example)
+> Second, we used the ML abstract type construct (see Section 5 for an
-> to formulate the recursive type definitions used by Burge.
-In this
+> example) to formulate the recursive type definitions used by
+> Burge.

+就是说 Burge 在用 structural type？

-> construct, the isomorphism between a defined abstract type and its
+> In this construct, the isomorphism between a defined abstract
-> representation is made explicit and must be used explicitly.
-To see
+> type and its representation is made explicit and must be used
-> the need for this requirement consider the case of an A stream,
+> explicitly.
+To see the need for this requirement consider the case
-> which is defined to be a function which yields a pair consisting of
+> of an A stream, which is defined to be a function which yields a
-> an A and an A stream.
+> pair consisting of an A and an A stream.
 The type equation
 >
 >     (stream-t A) = (-> (tau A (stream-t A)))
 >